 There is a silver lining in a situation like this, and that is that you have a paper trail of the financial activity.
 Your bank statements may become relevant in your request for spousal support (alimony).
 Divorce is not something to be entered into without planning.
 If you are in a situation that is unsafe or may become unsafe, you will need some type of emergency plan that may require some amount of money.
 As you create your plan, you may also consider enlisting the help of a friend or family member whom you can stay with for a short period of time if it is no longer safe for you to remain at home.
 We also recommend that you reach out to the national domestic violence hotline to find some local support.

 What if we can’t afford a divorce lawyer and we don’t qualify for any of the legal aid programs we have researched?

 You can use the online divorce service It’s Over Easy.
-The cost for a divorce on It’s Over Easy is between $750 and $1500, depending on where you live.
+The cost for a divorce on It’s Over Easy starts from as low as $9 per month, depending on where you live.
 Alternatively, you can try filing on your own at your local courthouse.
 The drawback is that you would be responsible for completing your forms accurately on your own and they are notoriously difficult.
 It’s Over Easy fills the forms out for you and files them with the court on your behalf.